-Using \Cref{proposition:crossover_dimension}, we can numerically estimate the crossover dimension $d^*$. \Cref{fig:crossover_dimension} shows $d^*$ as a function of $K$ for various $N$.
-As expected, increasing $N$ brings points closer, raising $d^*$, while increasing $K$ increases $K$-NN distances, lowering $d^*$.
-Crucially, $d^*$ depends on both $N$ and $K$.
+While this analysis relies on the Gaussian case to quantify the crossover regime, the underlying mechanism applies generally.
+For any data distribution, the $K$-th nearest-neighbor distance monotonically increases with $K$.
+Consequently, changing $K$ inherently shifts the scale of local neighborhoods and, by extension, shifts the targeted crossover regime where out-of-manifold distances coincidentally match local in-manifold distances.
 By choosing two sufficiently different $K$ values for filtering (e.g., $K_2 = 10 K_1$), we can ensure that at least one is outside the problematic crossover regime.

-In summary, our proposed Generative Iterative Contextual Dissimilarity Measure (GICDM) combines the three components discussed to address our desiderata: (1) applying ICDM to the real set to uniformize its density (desideratum 1), (2) computing scaling factors for generated points based solely on their relationship to the real set (desiderata 2 and 3), and (3) filtering generated points at multiple scales to prevent overcorrection (desideratum 2).
+In summary, our proposed Generative Iterative Contextual Dissimilarity Measure (GICDM) combines the three discussed components to address our desiderata: (1) applying ICDM to the real set to uniformize its density (desideratum 1), (2) computing scaling factors for generated points based solely on their relationship to the real set (desiderata 2 and 3), and (3) filtering generated points at multiple scales to prevent overcorrection (desideratum 2).
 The complete algorithm is summarized in \Cref{alg:gicdm}.

-\Cref{fig:hypersphere_test_ablation} demonstrates the effect of each GICDM component in the hypersphere test from \Cref{fig:hypersphere_test}, showing the Precision metric as components of GICDM are introduced (out-of-sample ICDM: $\text{GICDM}_\text{unfiltered}$, filtering and multi-scale filtering).
+\Cref{fig:hypersphere_test_ablation} demonstrates the effect of each GICDM component in the hypersphere test from \Cref{fig:hypersphere_test}, tracking the Precision metric as components of GICDM are introduced (out-of-sample ICDM: $\text{GICDM}_\text{unfiltered}$, filtering and multi-scale filtering).
 The results indicate that all three components are required to fully resolve hubness-related issues.